mywdka/physical_interfaces/README.md

 const char* deviceServiceCharacteristicUuid = "f938f115-3221-43f3-a577-673541325a69";
 ```

-These lines need to be the same as in the `sender.ino` file.
-Remeber the UUIDs you've generated before?
+These lines need to be the same as in your `sender.ino` file.
+Remember the UUIDs you've generated before?
 Paste them here in order to make a connection between the `Sender` and `Receiver` Arduino's.

 **Lines 14-20**